 The shifted data through switching mux may require further conditioning before being written to the VRF or sent to scalar register file.

-All the bytes less the VSTART value is unchanged and hence byte mask corresponding to these elements are 0.

 All the bytes in the Inactive element will result in write byte mask value of 0.

-Tail element bytes control value is 1 when 0ing of the data is required.

 Slideup: 0 < i < max(vstart, OFFSET) Unchanged

+Compress instruction needs to generate the appropriate wr mask.
+This depends on the valid input mask bits.

 Instruction Flow